 5. Get creative with your options

-You may wish to consult with your legal adviser prior to mediation to understand what the next steps are to establish what you are willing to accept before pursuing other dispute resolution processes.
-The mediation model is designed to encourage shared participation to settling the terms of an agreement and it is designed to save you money and time, notwithstanding produce an outcome that all parties can live with.
-Unlike mediation, determinative processes such as tribunal or court proceedings are limited to the scope of decision makers who may only apply legal principles to your dispute.
-There is generally one winner and one loser.
+You may wish to consult with your legal adviser prior to mediation to understand what the next steps are to establish what you are willing to accept before risking further costs, delay and uncertainty of progressing to Court or a Tribunal.
+The mediation model is designed to encourage shared participation to resolve the matter and it is designed to preserve your well-being, save you money and time as well as produce an outcome that all parties can live with.
+There is generally one winner and one loser at a Court or Tribunal.
 That’s why it’s often referred to as a contest.
+At Mediator Hub, you can all be winners and move past this problem much sooner.